PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 *   What's a problem you've had in the last few weeks that was very manual and a computer could automate?

 *   What's a game you like to play or activity you participate in?
-    Is there a way you could make it more convienent or recreate it?
+    Is there a way you could make it more convenient or recreate it?

 ## 2. Reality Check